 Emmerson Mnangagwa has won Zimbabwe’s presidential election in a poll marred by violence and charges of fraud.

 Chamisa is calling the results fake and promises a court challenge.
-He questioned the election commission’s action in a Twitter post:

 He was shouted down and could scarcely be heard before security escorted him away.